jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 2. How did the strategic environment influence the design of Operation Olympic Games?
 3. What intelligence would be required before developing a weapon like Stuxnet?

-## Transition to Chapter 2

-The next chapter examines the geopolitical and historical conditions that shaped Iran's nuclear program and ultimately made Operation Olympic Games possible.
+The strategic considerations described in this chapter established **why** policymakers pursued a cyber operation.
+The next chapter examines the geopolitical and historical developments that shaped Iran's nuclear program and created the conditions under which Operation Olympic Games became a viable strategic option.
 ---

 # Chapter 2